-In testing existing regulatory tools, we will use vignette studies in order to suggest the best mechanisms to improve compliance in each specific domain.
-Such vignettes studies will compare “soft” and “hard” regulatory tools, based on insights from behavioral ethics research and on previous studies by the authors. we will present participants with a situation that raise a legal compliance dilemma similar to those that are found to be common in our databases.
-Following descriptions of the ethical or legal dilemma, participants will be randomly assigned to read about a certain type of intervention (following a similar design to that used in Fritzsche and Becker 1984; Feldman 2009).
+In testing existing regulatory tools, we will use vignette studies that compare “soft” and “hard” regulatory tools, based on insights from BE research and previous studies by the authors.
+Those studies will present participants with a situation that raises a legal compliance dilemma similar to those found to be common in our databases.
+The participants will then be randomly assigned to read about a certain type of intervention (following a similar design to that used in Fritzsche & Becker [1984]; Feldman [2009]).
 Then, we will test the effect of different types of soft and hard regulatory interventions on participants’ responses.
-We will examine what type of intervention leads to a greater perception of behavioral change, and also how existing scales measuring trust in the integrity of the system and the relative legitimacy of intervention methods.
-In addition to testing the interventions that will emerge from phase 2, we will also examine the efficacy of improved and modified versions of intervention, utilizing behavioral insights to curb common occurrences of ordinary unethicality.
-We propose using a long list of potential intervention methods (administrative and criminal fines, Pigouvian taxes, injunctions, ethical nudges warnings and the providing of information), create a detailed taxonomy of them, and compare them on several possible dimensions: soft vs. hard, explicit vs. implicit, monetary vs. non-monetary (Feldman and Halali 2018; Feldman 2018 chapter 3-4; Feldman 2018B).
+We will examine what type of intervention leads to a greater perception of behavioral change and will use existing scales to measure trust in the integrity of the system and the relative legitimacy of various intervention methods.
+In addition to testing the interventions that will emerge from Phase 2, we will also examine the efficacy of improved and modified versions of various interventions in curbing common occurrences of ordinary unethicality.
+We propose using a long list of potential intervention methods – administrative and criminal fines, Pigouvian taxes, injunctions, ethical nudges warnings, and the provision of information – and then creating a detailed taxonomy of them, making possible a comparison on several dimensions: soft vs. hard, explicit vs. implicit, monetary vs. non-monetary (Feldman & Halali 2018; Feldman 2018a, chapters 3-4; Feldman 2018b).

-The sample for this experiment will be a random, probability-based sample among the residents of Ramat-Gan (500 participants).
-The questionnaire will include Likert Scales, free text entry and word-completion tasks (Feldman and Lobel 2009).
-To avoid the renown barriers of self-perception (Podsakoff and Organ 1986) participants will be asked to hypothesize on the actions of a “friend”, rather than report on their own reaction (Moore and Keis 1999).
-Following the vignette studies, we will supplement this stage of the research by measuring characteristic of participants on some of the relevant personality scales (Feldman, 2018, chapter 6).
+The sample for this experiment will be a random, probability-based sample of the residents of Ramat Gan (500 participants).
+The questionnaire will include Likert scales, free text entry, and word-completion tasks (Feldman & Lobel 2009).
+To avoid the well-known barriers of self-perception (Podsakoff & Organ 1986) participants will be asked to answer on the basis on the actions of a “friend,” rather than on their own reactions (Moore & Keis 1999).
+Following the vignette studies, we will measure characteristics of the participants on relevant personality scales (Feldman 2018a, chapter 6).

-In future research, we intend to use the results of this study in order to conduct a controlled field experiment in cooperation with the City of Ramat Gan.
-In this future work, we will compare the effectiveness of different regulatory interventions – hard and soft – on one of the most common types of ordinary unethicality: not returning books to the different libraries of the city.
+In future research, we intend to use the results of this study to conduct a controlled field experiment in cooperation with the city of Ramat Gan.
+We will compare the effectiveness of different regulatory interventions – hard and soft – on one of the most common types of ordinary unethicality: not returning library books.
 This type of misconduct is of special interest since it is extremely common and very easily measurable.
 In this context, we can easily initiate a field experiment comparing the efficacy of fines with that of reminders and other behavioral informed interventions related to priming of social norms and reputation.
-We do not include this phase in the current research proposal as its implementations still requires several preliminary stages, as detailed above.
+We do not include this phase in the current research proposal as its implementation still requires several preliminary stages, as detailed earlier.

 Suitability of the Researchers to Conduct the Study